 other medicines that work in a similar fashion to ACE inhibitors, such as angiotensin

-receptor blockers (used to treat high blood pressure and/or heart failure)
+receptor blockers (these are used to treat high blood pressure and/or heart failure)

 diuretics, also known as fluid or water tablets

-non-steroidal anti-inflammatory drugs (NSAIDs) or COX II inhibiting medicines, used
+non-steroidal anti-inflammatory drugs (NSAIDs) or COX 2 inhibiting medicines, used

 to relieve pain, swelling and other symptoms of inflammation, including arthritis